l0uisgrange/ada-2025-project/README.md

 ## ❓ Research Questions

-1. How do **holidays** (e.g., Christmas, New Year's Day, or Mother's day) affect subreddits activity?
+Our research questions are split into 3 parts:

+1. **Political events** (e.g. 2016 U.S. presidential election)
-2. How do major **political events**, such as the 2016 U.S. presidential election, affect interaction patterns and topic trends on Reddit?
+- How do major political events affect interaction patterns and topic trends on Reddit?
-3. How do major **sports events** (e.g., the English Premier League and the Super Bowl) and e-sports tournaments reflect in Reddit activity and community interactions?
+2. **Sports events** (e.g. English Premier League, the Super Bowl)
+- How do major sports events and e-sports tournaments reflect in Reddit activity and community interactions?
+3. **Holidays** (e.g. Christmas, New Year's Day, or Mother's day)
+- How do holidays affect subreddits activity?

 ## 📊 Additional Datasets